valkey-io/valkey-doc/topics/transactions.md

 `UNWATCH` so that the connection can already be used freely for new transactions.

-### Using WATCH to implement ZPOP
+### Using WATCH to implement ZPOPMIN

-A good example to illustrate how `WATCH` can be used to create new atomic operations otherwise not supported by Valkey is to implement ZPOP (`ZPOPMIN`, `ZPOPMAX` and their blocking variants have only been added in version 5.0), that is a command that pops the element with the lower score from a sorted set in an atomic way.
-This is the simplest
+An example to illustrate how `WATCH` can be used to create atomic operations is to implement `ZPOPMIN`, that is a command that pops the element with the lower score from a sorted set in an atomic way.
+This is a possible implementation:
-implementation:

 ```
 WATCH zset